qubard/mcidle-python/README.md

 # Known Issues

-- Since Python is insanely slow, chunk processing is slow which can halt the processing of KeepAlives which means that the player can disconnect randomly.
+- Since Python is slow, reading from a buffer/passing chunks to be processed is slow which can halt the processing of KeepAlives which means that the player can disconnect randomly.
 The only real solution to this is dedicating a separate thread just to KeepAlives or converting this to C/C++.
+This would depend on how fast the server you run mcidle on is though, in practice on an Intel i7 8700k I did not have any issues in a single threaded setup.

+- In past versions we used multiple threads for worker loggers with Python's `multiprocessing` library, but this actually slowed down the program significantly due to the huge cost of acquiring a lock on dictionary objects so by default now we use 1 thread for packet processing and a synchronized queue to avoid heavy lock hits
 # TODOs

 - handle `UpdateBlockEntity`
-- handle gamemode changes and inventory
+- handle inventory/chunks
 - test out other versions (version support)
 - version number files, somehow? player shouldn't have to worry about versions messing up
 - TravisCLI integration with a test suite